gregtayl/nlpspike/README.md

-# nlpspike
+# NLP Spike

-This is a sample project showcasing integration with LexNLP; an open source Natural Language Processing (NLP) Python library distributed by LexPredict under AGPL v3.0.
-There is an option to obtain a commerical license by contacting the author.
+This is a spike application to test integration with LexNLP; an open source Legal-based Natural Language Processing (NLP) Python library developed by LexPredict.
+LexNLP is distributed under AGPL v3.0, though commerical licenses can also be purchased.

-Other LexPredict products are also available, such as ContraxSuite which could assist with adding even more context to legal documents.

 LexNLP:
 - https://contraxsuite.com/lexnlp/